We will begin this sermon in Matthew 16. I will just touch on this a little bit.

 Giving up on such an awesome Creator and purpose is too great to consider; the stakes are simply too great to let them slip through our fingers.
 I think in most cases for us it is not going to be rebellion.
 There might be a few here and there but most of the time if it happens to us it is going to be neglect, because we allowed ourselves to be too busy with things that are very small matters compared to what is happening in our lives.

-Since the stakes are so great and since we have reached the place in this series of sermons where I believe we should take time to review and seriously consider the one being most responsible for the increase of general persecution against the church.
+Since the stakes are so great, we have reached the place in this series of sermons where I believe we should take time to review and seriously consider the one being most responsible for the increase of general persecution against the church.
 He is also the one most responsible for increasing personal pressures on us as individual Christians.
 Even though his invisibility is a challenge, there is much much more to his powers—he is an adversary to be respected but not terrified of—if we are aware of his deceptive forces, and we must always remember that we are in his element.

 Please turn to I Peter 5.
 Remember the Bible tells us that planet earth is Satan's first estate, this was his first assignment; it was in a way given to him by God to dominate and to rule over.
 (This was before he rebelled.)